neul-labs/stout/docs/INSTALL.md

 # Installation Guide

-This guide covers all methods for installing brewx.
+This guide covers all methods for installing stout.

 ## Requirements